JaxForReal/jasm2/README.md

 ### Example
 ```
-data 5 3 48 5 9 1 -> 0
+data 5 'A 48 b1011 9 1 -> 0
 ```
-will set @0 to 3, @1 to 3, @2 to 48, etc.
+Will set @0 to 5, @1 to 97, @2 to 11, etc.

 ```
 data `qwerty` -> 10
 ```
-will set @0 113, @1 to 119, etc...
+Will set @10 113, @11 to 119, etc...

 ## Display
 Jasm allows you to write to a 20x20 black and white display
 ### Writing
 Memory locations 1000 to 1400 are automatically mapped to the display, and can be drawn to the screen with `syscall render_graphics`
+A value of zero means the pixel is off, and other value means the pixel is on.